Skip to main content

 • An appreciation of the participant’s current strengths and weaknesses in relation to their exam preparation

-• The development of examination and study techniques in preparation for the NSW Bar Exam.
+• An understanding of examination and study techniques in preparation for the NSW Bar Exam.

 Additional course information